Griss819/pocket-money/README.md

-# 💸 Home Expense Monitor
+# 💸 PocketMoney - Home Expense Monitor
 Home Expense Monitor is a web-based platform designed to simplify daily expense tracking for households.
 It provides an intuitive and organized way to monitor, analyze, and improve your personal finances.

 # 🔍 Features: